Followers

 on British activities

-A curious example of bureaucratic snafu accidentally preventing failure also involves our celebrated Mechanic, Revere.
-The mechanics evidently received written orders and some sort of remuneration for their expenses.
-The orders may have been used to get through militia patrols.
-For whatever reason, Revere only received his orders from Dr. Warren, leader of the local Committee of Correspondence, two weeks after his clandestine ride.
+A curious example of bureaucratic mix-up unintentionally preventing failure also involves our renowned Mechanic, Revere.
+The mechanics apparently received written orders and some sort of payment for their expenses.
+These orders might have been used to pass militia patrols.
+For whatever reason, Revere only received his orders from Dr. Warren, leader of the local Committee of Correspondence, two weeks after his secret ride.
 Had he had them with him, his role would have been exposed to the British when they searched him.
-History again might have taken a distinctly different course.
+History might have taken a very different turn again.

-As leader of the Boston Committee of Correspondence
+As the leader of the Boston Committee of Correspondence

 Dr. Joseph Warren leveraged the mechanics to